OhadRubin/python_webrtc_basic/plan.md

 - once connected to a different client, it can send messages to the other client via WebRTC.

-We will break down the implementation of the WebRTC signaling server and client into 5 testable steps.
+We will break down the implementation of the WebRTC signaling server and client into 5 testable stages.
-"Testable" means we can run the code after each step and verify specific functionality works before moving on.
+"Testable" means we can run the code after each stage and verify specific functionality works before moving on.

 ---

-**Step 1: Basic Server Connection and Client ID Assignment**
+**Stage 1: Basic Server Connection and Client ID Assignment**

 *   **Goal:** Verify the server can start, clients can connect via WebSocket, and each client receives a unique ID from the server.
 Test basic disconnect handling on the server.
 *   **Server Implementation (`server.py`):**